Last Updated on

 Fertility problems are common in both men and women.
 Majority of couples find it increasingly difficult to conceive.
 One of the major causes of fertility problems or being unable to conceive is lack of Vitamin B12 in the body.
 Researchers suggest that low levels of B12 in the body can affect fertility in both men and women.
 If you have been trying to get pregnant for a long time now with no success, then one of the reasons could be lack of vitamin B12 in your body.
 Find out how Vitamin B12 affects your fertility and what you can do to get pregnant soon.

 What Is Vitamin B12?

 Vitamin B12 is a water-soluble vitamin that helps in the proper functioning of the brain and nervous system.
 It’s the largest vitamin B and is vital for metabolizing the body cells.
 Besides, it plays a major role in producing the genetic components DNA and RNA of the egg as well as the sperm.

 Can Vitamin B12 Deficiency Cause Infertility?

 Deficiency of Vitamin B12 can affect the fertility of both men and women.
 When your body lacks B12, it can result in serious consequences, such as weakness, memory loss, infertility, anaemia, neurological or psychiatric problems.
 Here is how Vitamin B12 deficiency affects both men and women.

 1. In Men

-Vitamin B12 plays a significant role in generation and maturation of the sperms.
+Vitamin B12 plays a significant role in the generation and maturation of the sperms.
 Men suffering from fertility issues should consider consuming foods rich in Vitamin B12 to meet their body’s requirement of Vitamin B12.
-A deficiency of this vitamin may negatively affect the sperm count or lead to following issues:
+A deficiency of this vitamin may negatively affect the sperm count or lead to the following issues: